ZigaSajovic/nNetJs/README.md

 ###Example 1

-We construct a 5-layers deep neural network, outputing a 3-vector, and train it for a 1000 steps.
+We construct a 5-layers deep neural network, outputing a numeric 3-vector, and train it for a 1000 steps.

 ```javascript
 //generate Random data for demo